 Common symptoms of HAPE are blue tinge skin, tight chest, and cough with pinkish sputum.

 The best way to avoid the sickness is to get properly guided ascension.
 Get the proper acclimatization rest and follow the correct eating/drinking habits.
 Consume lots of fluids.
 Drink plenty of water and hot starchy soup.
 Eat high-calorie food in high-altitude places.
 Usually, you will lose your appetite.
 However, it is wise to eat forcefully.
 For example, Daal Bhat which is a typical Nepali dish is a perfect diet for high-altitude trekking.

-Get the proper sleep and rest your body for a whole day after every 3-4 days of trekking at the high altitude.
+Get the proper sleep and rest your body for a whole day after every 3-4 days of trekking at a high altitude.
 Don’t drink alcohol and don’t smoke.
 These two habits are the major reasons for altitude sickness.
-As these activity increases dehydration and reduces the immune capacity.
+As this activity increases dehydration and reduces the immune capacity.

-Altitude sickness occurs not only to foreigners but also to locals.
+Altitude sickness occurs not only in foreigners but also in locals.
 Therefore, never underestimate the severity of this problem.
 Always share your body conditions with the trekking guide.
 If you suffer from any of the symptoms we mentioned above, get medical help.

 The best way to avoid altitude sickness is always gradual ascent and descending.